 - After construction, back-fill to the foundation walls, grade the slope, cap the top layer of the grade with 2 to 4 inches of silty clay, and mechanically compact the soils to prevent later settling.

 The 2009, 2012, and 2015 International Residential Code require impervious surfaces within 10 feet of the building’s foundation to have a slope of 2% away from the foundation.
-ENERGY STAR Certified Homes requires a final grade slope of ≥ 0.5 inch per foot away from the home for ≥ 10 feet.
-ENERGY STAR also states
+ENERGY STAR Single-Family New Homes requires permeable surfaces sloped ≥ 0.5 inch per foot away from the home for ≥ 10 feet.
+ENERGY STAR also states:

 - Tamping of the back-fill is not required if either: proper drainage can be achieved using non-settling compact soils, as determined by a certified hydrologist, soil scientist, or engineer; OR, the builder has scheduled a site visit to provide in-fill and final grading after settling has occurred (e.g., after the first rainy season).